-- Originating in Tibet, very close to the sources of Indus and Satluj, Most of its course lies outside the India. - On reaching Namcha Barwa it takes a 'U' turn and enters in Arunachal Pradesh to flow to Assam joined by many tributaries. - The tributaries that join Brahmaputra are Dibang, Lohit, and Kenula. - The Brahmaputra has a braided channel in its entire length in Assam to form many riverine islands.
-World's largest riverine island is found in Brahmaputra. - Unlike other north Indian rivers, the Brahmaputra is marked by huge deposits of silt on its bed, causing the riverbed to rise.
+- Originating in Tibet, very close to the sources of Indus and Satluj, Brahmaputra enters India in Arunachal Pradesh to flow to Assam joined by many tributaries. - The tributaries that join Brahmaputra are Dibang, Lohit, and Kenula.

+- The Brahmaputra has a braided channel in its entire length in Assam to form many reverine islands. - Unlike other north Indian rivers, the Brahmaputra is marked by huge deposits of silt on its bed, causing the riverbed to rise.